So, you've followed along for Parts One, Two, and Three of the Poultry Palace's building.

 The work is hard.
 Much harder and more time consuming than I'd expected.

+But the rewards are limitless.
 And my soul is drenched in contentment and my heart is happy.

 Praise God, from whom all blessings flow!